Recovering individual-level spatial inference from aggregated binary data: Application

 \subsection{Results}

-Our results show that the proposed transformed models give similar inference to each other regardless of the type of data, as long as the appropriate model is used (see \textbf{Figure \ref{wns_analysis}} for comparisons).
-The joint model for $n_{1j}$ and $n_{0j}$ from (\ref{eq:COS_pos}-\ref{eq:COS_neg}) provided the most precise inference and matched the distribution of the available WNS data.
-As a result, the joint model for $n_{1j}$ and $n_{0j}$ provides the most efficient individual-level inference among the proposed models (Walker et al., 2020).
+Our results show that the proposed regression models give similar inference to each other regardless of the type of data or level of aggregation, as long as the appropriate model is used (see \textbf{Figure \ref{wns_analysis}} for comparisons and the web-based appendix for additional plots).
+The joint model for $n_{1j}$ and $n_{0j}$ from (\ref{eq:COS_pos}-\ref{eq:COS_neg}) provided the most precise estimates and matched the distribution of the available WNS data.
+As a result, the joint model for $n_{1j}$ and $n_{0j}$ provides the most efficient individual-level inference among the proposed models.
+This is unsurprising because the data, which are Type C, contain the most information (see \textbf{Table 1}).

-The results for the logistic regression models fit to areal-level data differed among themselves substantially, although the 95$\%$ CIs for $\hat{\beta}_{forest}$ overlapped between two pairs of the three models.
-While it would be tempting to compare the results from the logistic regression models fit to areal-level data against the models that produce individual-level inference, it would be fallacious to do so.
-This is because the area-level data and models target county-level inference while our proposed models target individual-level inference.
+The results for the logistic regression models fit to Type E data differed among themselves substantially, although the 95$\%$ CIs for $\hat{\beta}_{forest}$ overlapped between two pairs of the three models.
+While it would be tempting to compare the results from the logistic regression models fit to Type E data against the models that produce individual-level inference, it would be fallacious to do so (Piantadosi, Byar, and Green, 1988; Gotway and Young 2002).